hyperledger/iroha/docs/source/api/queries.rst

     "1", "Could not get account detail", "Internal error happened", "Try again or contact developers" "2", "No such permissions", "Query's creator does not have any of the permissions to get account detail", "Grant the necessary permission: individual, global or domain one"
     "3", "Invalid signatures", "Signatures of this query did not pass validation", "Add more signatures and make sure query's signatures are a subset of account's signatories"
+    "4", "Invalid pagination metadata", "Wrong page size or nonexistent first record", "Set valid page size, and make sure that the first record id is valid, or leave the first record id unspecified"

 Usage Examples
 --------------